Nonreciprocal transmission in hybrid atomic ensemble-optomechanical systems: Results and discussion

-Next, we investigate the influence of mechanical damping $\gamma$ on the transmission properties.
-Figures \ref{fig:7} and \ref{fig:8} present the transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ as functions of detuning for different values of the mechanical damping rate $\gamma$.
+Next, we investigate the influence of mechanical damping $\gamma$ on transmission properties.
+Figures \ref{fig:7} and \ref{fig:8} present transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ as functions of detuning for different values of the mechanical damping rate $\gamma$.
 The mechanical damping rate $\gamma$ dictates the rate at which energy is dissipated in the mechanical oscillator.
 Upon varying $\gamma$, we observe the interesting behaviors in the transmission amplitudes.
-Indeed, for low mechanical damping rates ($\gamma/\kappa_2 = 0.001$, Figures \ref{fig:7}(a) and \ref{fig:8}(a)), the transmission amplitudes exhibit sharp peaks around resonance.
-The detuning range conducive to nonreciprocal transmission is narrow, rendering the system sensitive to minor variations in detuning.
+In fact, for low mechanical damping rates ($\gamma/\kappa_2 = 0.001$, Figures \ref{fig:7}(a) and \ref{fig:8}(a)), the transmission amplitudes exhibit sharp peaks around the resonance.
+The detuning range conducive to nonreciprocal transmission is narrow, making the system sensitive to minor variations in detuning.
 In this regime, mechanical damping is insufficient to substantially influence nonreciprocity.
 As the mechanical damping rate increases to $\gamma/\kappa_2 = 0.01$ (Figures \ref{fig:7}(b) and \ref{fig:8}(b)), there is a broadening of the nonreciprocal transmission range.
-The peaks of $\mathcal{T}_{12}$ become broader, and $\mathcal{T}_{21}$ decreases, indicating enhanced nonreciprocity.
+The peaks of $\mathcal{T}_{12}$ become wider and $\mathcal{T}_{21}$ decreases, indicating enhanced nonreciprocity.
 Mechanical damping assumes a more substantial role in modulating the system's behavior, effectively suppressing back-propagating signals.
 At higher mechanical damping rates ($\gamma/\kappa_2 = 0.1$ and $\gamma/\kappa_2 = 1$, Figures \ref{fig:7}(c-d) and \ref{fig:8}(c-d)), the detuning range over which nonreciprocity occurs is significantly broadened.
-The peaks of $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ become flattened, suggesting that the system may uphold nonreciprocity over an extensive detuning range.
+The peaks of $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ flatten, suggesting that the system may maintain nonreciprocity over an extensive detuning range.
 In this regime, mechanical damping exerts sufficient influence to dominate the system's dynamics, culminating in robust nonreciprocal transmission that is less susceptible to detuning variations.